Guide to Commencement Weekend

 Get the most out of your last days on campus.
 Here are Saturday’s highlights:

-- 2 pm — Music and Dance — This event includes performances by several musical ensembles, including the Mellow-D’s, Rhapso-D’s, and Chamber Singers, as well as senior dance numbers to celebrate those students who have participated in the dance program.
+- 1:15 pm — Music and Dance — These events includes performances by several musical ensembles, including the Mellow-D’s, Rhapso-D’s, and Chamber Singers, as well as senior dance numbers to celebrate those students who have participated in the dance program.

 - 4 pm — Theater — If you haven’t gotten a chance before Saturday, be sure to catch the last theater performance, late Saturday afternoon.